Skip to main content

 You can ask your landlord to talk to councils and housing associations in other areas.

-Contact your council's housing office or your housing association to apply.
-You usually fill in a form or register online.
+Contact your council's housing office or your housing association.
+You usually fill in a form or sign up online.

 How long a transfer takes